 Yet no event ever stops it’s act of becoming.
 For held within the static nature of a single tragedy is beheld the dynamic experience of myriad humans answering the call to the service of empathy.

-And from box cutters and screams and casually head-down “Falling Man”—[identity still unknown; possible suggestion takes him as an asthmatic sound engineer working at Windows on the World]—were people dying that day comforting each other.
+And out of box cutters and screams and casually head-down “Falling Man”—[identity still unknown; possible suggestion takes him as an asthmatic sound engineer working at Windows on the World]—were people dying that day comforting each other.

 From “What is that?” were Firefighters running up endless stairs they couldn’t see to save the lives of strangers.
 From frantic voicemails messages were Human beings perishing in a field in PA because they offered their own life to keep others from harm.
 From rabid murder was the innocence (and tragedy) of American soldiers offering to make right the actions of a foe that had no interest at all in avoiding their own death.